Siena, Italy

 We asked people if there is a lot of crime.
 They answered:

 "Siena is generally considered a safe city with a low crime rate.
 However, like any other tourist destination, it may experience petty crimes such as pickpocketing and theft, particularly in crowded areas.
 Violent crimes are rare, and visitors can feel secure while exploring the city.
-It is always advisable to take standard precautions and be aware of one's surroundings to ensure a safe and enjoyable visit," explained one expat living in Siena, Italy.
+It is always advisable to take standard precautions and be aware of one's surroundings to ensure a safe and enjoyable visit," said one expat in Siena.

 Is there a lot of diversity?
 Are people in Siena accepting of differences?